RestDB/codehooks-crudlify-yup/README.md

 ```

 ## Automatic REST API
-By using the `crudlify(app, schema)` function, any Codehooks.io app effectively gets a complete HTTP/2 REST API with schema validation and data persistence.
+By using the `crudlify(app, schema)` function, your Codehooks.io app effectively gets a complete HTTP/2 REST API with schema validation and data persistence.

 Your Codehooks.io application will get these endpoints for any collection defined in your schema: